-3. Personalized offers for new and returning customers by collecting personal information
+3. Personalized offers for new and returning customers fueled by customer engagement solutions

 90% of customers are willing to share behavioral data, like their online browsing habits, to provide a seamless shopping experience.
-By collecting information from new and returning website visitors, you can tailor every message and offer to make them more likely to purchase.
+Harnessing a customer engagement solution, you can capture insights from both new and returning visitors, refining messages and promotions for higher conversion rates.

 For Gap, this pop-up is the building block of personalization.
 They can use the data they collect to welcome new subscribers, send birthday messages and other personalized emails and offers.

 Even if a product is brand new, not all your customers will care about it.
 That’s where customer engagement solutions step in.
 Base your recommendations on their previous purchase history or commonly viewed items instead.

 Add personalization to the New Arrivals section on your home page to get 110% more customers to click and start browsing products.